section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

 }`

 **Direction (default)**
 The example below shows a linear gradient that starts at the top.
-It starts out red and gradually turns yellow:
+It starts red and gradually turns yellow:

 ![top](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example.png)